~ HAPPINESS IS… air conditioning on a hot summer night.

 In some cases, when the house is larger than 2000 square feet (usually anything above 2500 SF), it is necessary to install two central air systems.
 In some cases in a two-story house and for efficiency reasons, they use two air conditioning systems, one for upstairs and one for downstairs, even if the house is less than 2000 sf.

 Besides the right size of equipment, the HVAC contractor needs to design the ducting system, which usually is charged separately.
 A good ductwork design should balance the airflow from room to room to maximize the efficiency of your equipment.

-Heat pump systems are becoming more, and more popular, especially with the evolution of solar power.
-Follow this link to learn more about heat pump air conditioning systems
+Heat pump systems are becoming more and more popular, especially with the evolution of solar power.

 To answer this question, it is necessary to understand the difference between one and the other.

 A split system is the most commonly used for residential applications and consists of 3 parts.
-The condenser (Usually installed in the backyard ), the gas furnace and the evaporator coil, these two parts always go together and are typically installed in the attic, the garage or a closet within the house.
-If your system is in the attic, almost always you’ll have a horizontal set up, and if it is in the garage or a closet then is an up flow set up.
+The condenser (Usually installed in the backyard ), the gas furnace, and the evaporator coil, these two parts always go together.
+They are typically installed in the attic, the garage, or a closet within the house.
+If your system is in the attic, almost always, you’ll have a horizontal set up, and if it is in the garage or a closet, then it is an up-flow setup.

-A package unit as the name mentioned, is all in one piece and almost always you going to see these type of ac-unit on the roof and in some rare cases at ground level.
+A package unit, as the name mentioned, is all in one piece, and almost always, you going to see these types of ac-unit on the roof and in some rare cases at ground level.
 You can also find this type of air conditioner in gas/electric or heat pump.

-Quantum Air Conditioning thank you for reading this article and likes to remind you that if you need a professional HVAC contractor, we are here to serve you.
-You can contact us and let us know what you need by filling out this form, or you can call us at (951)541-5579 and schedule your free estimate.
+Quantum Air Conditioning thank you for reading this article and like to remind you that if you need a professional HVAC contractor, we are here to serve you.
+You can contact us and let us know what you need by following this link, or you can call us at (951)541-5579 and schedule your free estimate.